Convocation Address to the Class of 2022

 Like you, I’ve recently moved into Harvard Yard.
 Like you, I’ve given up familiar routines in search of new challenges as well as new opportunities.
 And, like you, I’ve arrived here in the hope that I can make a unique contribution to this very special place.

 But unlike you, I didn’t have to decide what to wear today.
-Because one of the benefits of being president is that I get to wear this very stylish robe — a pilgrim’s preachers robe, by the way.
+One of the benefits of being president is that I get to wear this very stylish robe — a pilgrim’s preachers robe, by the way.
 Don’t worry, though.
 You’ll be wearing something very similar when we next meet as a group, exactly two days before you graduate in 2022.

 There are exactly 1,358 days between this day and that one.
-And accounting for the hours you will spend sleeping — and I do hope that you will try to get eight hours of sleep a night, I highly recommend it — you have approximately 21,000 hours to explore this extraordinary institution, 21,000 hours to find your passion and to see where it will take you, 21,000 hours to discover what matters to you most and to determine how you can make the world a better place.
+Accounting for the hours you will spend sleeping — and I do hope that you will try to get eight hours of sleep a night, I highly recommend it — you have approximately 21,000 hours to explore this extraordinary institution, 21,000 hours to find your passion and to see where it will take you, 21,000 hours to discover what matters to you most and to determine how you can make the world a better place.

 Where will you begin in this journey?
 If I can offer a suggestion, I think you should start with the person sitting next to you, because he or she is most likely going through a lot right now.
 I know because I received an email from one of you earlier this summer.
 It was a very honest message to me about feeling excited and joyful — but also anxious and scared — at the prospect of coming.
 The thought of moving to a new place with new people was nerve-wracking, and the thought of not fitting in was both daunting and real.

-My point — and this is some of the best advice that I have ever been given — is that you should never judge your insides by other peoples’ outsides.
+My point — and this is some of the best advice that I have ever been given — is that you should never judge your insides by other people’s outsides.
 No one you will meet at Harvard is perfect, and that includes your president.
 I have experienced despair and hope, defeat and triumph, and loss and love just like anyone else.
 Everyone you meet here is unique; and everyone has his or her own story — and every single one of you was admitted because we saw something in you that we believed would enrich this special community.

 As you begin to find your way over the next few weeks, invest some of your 21,000 hours in getting to know one another.
 Don’t just talk to your classmates, listen to them; learn from them.
 Recognize that every kind of circumstance — financial, social, or otherwise — comes with its own set of complications.
 After all, we are all human, none of us is perfect.
 Embrace the challenging work of trying to understand the world from a perspective other than your own.
 You’ll be a better person for it and I guarantee you, you’ll also make some lifelong friends.
 One of my closest friends is someone I roomed with as a freshman, and we have been part of each other’s lives for 49 years and counting.
 Actually, he is a very, very special person in my life because he introduced me to my wife, Adele, who is sitting somewhere over there.
-Adele?
-Stand up, Adele.

 Now, Harvard will give you many opportunities to satisfy your curiosity.
-In fact, you could spend a considerable amount of your time just in this space alone, learning everything there is to know all the magnificent trees in Tercentenary Theatre — bur oaks, honey locusts, red maples, yellowwoods —if that’s not enough, got to Arnold Arboretum in Boston and see many more species, or you could even travel to the Harvard Forest.
-You could enter Memorial Church, just behind me, to be inspired and even overwhelmed by the names of Harvard men and women who made the ultimate sacrifice for their country, something which is likely to inspire some of you to want to learn more about history, about the circumstances that gave rise to the conflicts for which they sacrificed.
+In fact, you could spend a considerable amount of your time just in this space alone, learning everything there is to know all the magnificent trees in Tercentenary Theatre — bur oaks, honey locusts, red maples, yellowwoods —if that’s not enough, go to Arnold Arboretum in Boston and see many more species, or you could even travel to the Harvard Forest.
+You could enter Memorial Church—behind me—to be inspired and even overwhelmed by the names of Harvard men and women who made the ultimate sacrifice for their country, something which is likely to inspire some of you to want to learn more about history, about the circumstances that gave rise to the conflicts for which they sacrificed.
 Or you could enter Widener Library, where we’re going to assemble for your class picture in a little bit, and you could explore our extraordinary collections, get lost in the stacks.
-Or you could venture beyond the Yard to the Harvard Art Museums right over there, 250,000 items in our collection, one of the most extraordinary art collections you can find anywhere; or the Harvard Museums of Science and Culture to find the third largest herbarium in the United States or the only collection of life-size glass flowers in the world.
+Or you could venture beyond the Yard to the Harvard Art Museums right over there comprising 250,000 items in our collection.
+One of the most extraordinary art collections you can find anywhere; or the Harvard Museums of Science and Culture to find the third largest herbarium in the United States or the only collection of life-size glass flowers in the world.
 If you haven’t seen them you should, truly amazing.
 Go farther afield to explore the American Repertory Theater or the Harvard Dance Center, across the river to the athletic fields, the Harvard Innovation Labs, the soon-to-be art lab, as well as the Science and Engineering Complex.
 Every direction that you might choose to wander from here will lead you to extraordinary opportunities.

 Voting is just one thing you can do to ensure that the world in which you live is much more like the world in which you would like to live.
 I hope in the next 21,000 hours you will find ample time to determine how you might use your considerable talents to make life better for others.
 I have yet to meet anyone who thinks that the world that we live in is perfect.
-This is not a political statement, it is equally true Democrats and Republicans, of liberals and conservatives.
+This is not a political statement, it is equally true of Democrats and Republicans, liberals and conservatives.
 And if you don’t think that the world is perfect, the only way it gets better is if good people like you work to repair it.
 Harvard has endured over centuries not because it is great but because it is good, and I look forward to learning about the ways in which you choose to grow in goodness — and in wisdom — over the next four years.

 And of course Adele and I will ask how you are doing when I see you in the Yard or at events on campus or elsewhere, and I trust that you will update us on your excitements and joys — even your anxieties and concerns.
 Everyone here today — and lots and lots of other people across the University — are here for you and want you to succeed.
 Take us up on our offer and ask us for help whenever you need it.